 Image-guided radiation therapy (IGRT) uses real-time, X-ray imaging to pinpoint the cancer tissue during radiation therapy.
-With IGRT, we re-focus the radiation beams as necessary to account for slight body movements, such as those that occur in the lungs during breathing.
+With IGRT, we re-focus the radiation beams as necessary to confirm exactly where the tumor is in the body before and during treatment, such as those that occur in the lungs during breathing.

 Selective internal radiation therapy (SIRT) is a treatment approach for metastatic colorectal cancer and primary liver cancer.
 Y-90 resin microspheres are tiny radioactive “beads” used in SIRT, sometimes referred to as Y-90 radioembolization.
 SIRT treats stage IV colon cancer that has spread to the liver and can't be surgically removed.

 Calypso behaves like GPS to pinpoint radiation beam accuracy during treatment, accounting for internal movement like breathing and digestion.